 - Red Faction 2 is noticeably easier than the first Red Faction, due to the addition of inventory medikits and regenerating health, as well as the lack of enemies with one-hit-kill attacks like the Mercs with railguns in the first game.
 Red Faction Guerilla goes the other direction, often being downright Nintendo Hard due to frequent escort or timed missions as well as often having to fight huge hordes of enemies at the same time using a character who's actually not particularly durable.

-- And FEAR 3 was even easier than the Project Origin.
-The developers decided to drop armor and health kits; just a conventional regenerating health scheme now and the enemies because even dumber, weaker, and inaccurate.
+- FEAR 3 is even easier than Project Origin.
+The developers decided to drop armor and health kits; just a conventional regenerating health scheme now, and the enemies became even dumber, weaker, and more inaccurate.
 The enemy AI is now rather unaggressive, preferring to hang back and let you regenerate.
 Even the boss fights against the phase commanders are not that difficult.

 - The original Call of Juarez game had limited, non-regenerating health (and health pickups could be dangerously rare in some areas) as well as several annoying stealth and platforming segments.
 The prequel, Call of Juarez: Bound in Blood, did away with the stealth and platforming, as well as adding regenerating health and a competent A.I. partner who follows you for most of the game.